Develop your app in a Git repository (track, commit)

 Use the controls on the page to associate work items.
 You can also associate work items by specifying them in your comment.
 For example you could associate the comment Add greeting #1 either on the Changes page or when using the git-commit command from the command prompt.

-Included vs. Excluded changes: Use these lists to control whether or not a change is included when you commit.
-The Included list is not related to the Git stage.
-See below for details.
+Included and Excluded changes: Use these lists to control whether or not a change is included when you commit.
+If you want to:

 Commit: You can commit your changes as often as you like.
-Make sure you specify a comment before you commit because you cannot do it afterward.
 Your commits are stored on your local dev machine until you are ready to push them.

 Most developers use a .gitignore file to avoid cluttering their working environment and repository with temporary files such as locally compiled binary files.
 When ignored files or folders are added (for example, when Visual Studio locally builds your .dll files) to a folder in your local Git repository, they do not appear in the Changes page in Team Explorer, and these files are not committed or pushed.